 $null = Import-Module $ModuleName -Force

-This will ensure that the module is downloaded on the computer that it is being run on.
+This ensures the module downloads to the computer that it'll be run on.
 Next, we need to create the actual toast notification.
-For this one, we will keep it simple and elegant.
+For this one, let's keep it simple and elegant.

 New-BurntToastNotification -Text "This computer hasn't been rebooted in $uptimeDays days.
 Please reboot when possible." -SnoozeAndDismiss

-To add a bit of customization to our script, we are going to check the uptime on the computer.
+To add a bit of customization to our script, we can check the uptime on the computer.
 If it’s less than seven days, we will exit out of the script with a return code of 0.

 $Days = 7